usnistgov/NexusLIMS/README.md

 # configure poetry to put the virtual environment in a local .venv folder (if you want)
 $ poetry config virtualenvs.in-project true

+# make sure to configure your .env settings prior to running the following commands

 # to run tests for python 3.7 and 3.8 environments:
 $ poetry run tox